Skip to main content

 • International Education Standards

-To become an Accounting Expert, candidates must (i) complete a bachelor’s degree in Accounting from an accredited university in Qatar (or equivalent as deemed appropriate by MOCI); (ii) complete ten (10) years’ experience after graduating from university (provide a certificate of training in an accounting office); (iii) complete the training and testing program organized by the Ministry of Justice to obtain registration in the Register of Accounting Experts.
-Registered Accounting Experts are not required to complete CPD.
+To become an Accounting Expert, candidates must complete a bachelor’s degree in accounting (or equivalent), complete ten years of experience after graduation, and complete the training and testing program organized by the Ministry of Justice in order to obtain registration in the Register of Accounting Experts.
+Registered Accounting Experts are not subject to a CPD requirement.

 Current Status: Partially Adopted